Train

 Objective

-The members of EIM are actively engaged in finding alternatives to creosote and glyphosate to minimise their use as quickly as possible, without jeopardizing the safety of the railway system.
+The members of EIM are actively engaged in finding alternatives to these substances and minimising their use as quickly as possible, without jeopardising the safety of the railway system.

 ©Trafikverket